MMK21Hub/C/README.md

 Note that functions are not variables, and cannot be treated as such.
 They do not exist on the board &ndash; do not be fooled into holding them to a higher regard than necessary.
 Also note that a function can have the same identifier as a variable &ndash; this is allowed (and even recommended) because they will not interact.

+You cannot have two functions with the same identifier.
+Defining a function with an identifier that is already in use will overwrite the old function.
+Be careful not to do this accidentally.

 #### Defining functions

 A function definition instruction consists of a function identifier, a dot, and then an operation instruction.
 This means it is 7 or more characters long.
 A detailed description of the syntax is as follows: